robokudo.annotators.core

 publish_variables() None

-Publish all the collected variable updates at once.
+Publish all collected variable updates at once.

 Use this function as a decorator (i.e. @robokudo.utils.decorators.publish_variables) on your update or compute method to automatically publish variables whenever the method is returning.